adafruit/Adafruit_FXOS8700/README.md

 ## Documentation/Links

+The Doxygen documentation is automatically generated from the source files in this repository, and documents the API exposed by this driver.
+For practical details on how to connect and use this sensor, consult the Learning Guide.

 - [Adafruit Learning Guide](https://learn.adafruit.com/nxp-precision-9dof-breakout/overview)
   (datasheet, schematics, installation details, etc.)
-- [DOxygen Documentation](https://adafruit.github.io/Adafruit_FXOS8700/) (automatically generated from source)
+- [API Documentation](https://adafruit.github.io/Adafruit_FXOS8700/) (automatically generated via doxygen from source)
 - [Adafruit Precision NXP 9-DoF Breakout Board](https://www.adafruit.com/product/3463)

-> The DOxygen documentation is automatically generated from the source files in this repository, and documents the API exposed by this driver.
-For practical details on how to connect and use this sensor, consult the Learning Guide.

 ## License